PERA Facts: Personal Equity and Retirement Account Philippines

 Then your money goes to your heirs without going into probate (a legal process which delays the release of the money).

-Are there any disadvantages to opening a PERA?
+Are there any disadvantages to opening a PERA investment?

 What if I suddenly need the money before the age 55?
 Is there an exception for financial emergencies?

-There is actually.
-You will be allowed to withdraw money without penalty ONLY for hospitalization of more than 30 days and if you are suddenly totally disabled.
+Yes, there are exceptions.
+You will be allowed to withdraw money without penalty ONLY for hospitalization of more than 30 days and/or if you suddenly incur a disability.

 Latest News and Updates on PERA: